-Collection De L'atelier Blooms Again
+COLLECTION DE L'atelier BLOOMS AGAIN

 Henry Jacques is proud to reveal its second edition of 'Collection de l'Atelier', a collection of limited-edition perfumes created from its very own Rose harvest.
 This year, the magnificent HJ Rose de Mai absolute gives rise to a new trio of fragrances.

-Rose Trs Rose celebrates the HJ Rose de Mai in all its glory, Rose Alba and Rose Zephyr are born of imaginary journeys inspired by it.
-The perfumes are presented alongside each other in exquisite hand-crafted Botes Parfums, just 500 of them, thanks to the rarity of the absolute.
+Rose Très Rose celebrates the HJ Rose de Mai in all its glory, Rose Alba and Rose Zephyr are born of imaginary journeys inspired by it.
+The perfumes are presented alongside each other in exquisite hand-crafted Boîtes à Parfums, just 500 of them, thanks to the rarity of the absolute.

 A ROSE LIKE NO OTHER